AlexandriaDAO/core/README.md

 There's no utility other than voting.
 There's no value other than staking revshare.

-## Part 3: Non-Fungible Tokens Economics And Mechanics
+## Part 3: NFT Economics And Mechanics

 In Alexandria, everything you see is owned by someone in some way.
 This ownership is of three forms: